Seat Belt Won’t Pull Out: Why It Gets Jammed and What To Do to Fix It

 …the locking mechanism may engage.

-What I Always Try First
+What to Always Try First

-I sit fully upright, square my shoulders, and pull the belt out slowly and evenly.
+Sit fully upright, square my shoulders, and pull the belt out slowly and evenly.
 No jerking.
 No snapping.
 Just steady pressure.

 In many cases, the belt releases immediately.